08 Oct Manual Lymphatic Drainage Massage

 MLD is a very specific massage technique- it involves clearing the lymph nodes (which are located throughout the body) and directing the lymphatic fluid towards these nodes, so the fluid can be filtered and refreshed.
 The fluid can then continue to circulate and effectively clean up more toxins.

 The sequence needs to be performed in a very specific order for MLD to be effective.
-The pressure used is very light (the opposite of a myotherapy treatment!) because 75% of the lymphatic fluid is located directly under your skin.
+The pressure used is very light (the opposite of a myotherapy treatment!) because the majority of the lymphatic fluid is located directly under your skin.
 MLD is not a muscular massage.